t-yanshinvernon/DBS-SEED/Assessment/ASSESMENT02.md

 Page 10, Mutual funds are open ended.

 Page 11, Some funds allow you to trade 'on margin' which gives you much greater 'leverage'

+Page 16, Active funds is expensive, with high management fees.

+Active vs. Passive

+Page 18.
+Active funds are favoured by clients who believe markets are inefficient and can be beaten.

+They think prices are wrong, they can predict the stocks and beat the market.